-US analyst breaks ranks on nuclear plant strikes
+US economist breaks ranks on nuclear plant strikes

 The analyst suggested that Ukraine is a key “geographical pivot” under America’s neoconservative policy of being the world’s only superpower.
 “The game plan is, control the Black Sea.
 It is Ukraine, Romania, Bulgaria, Turkey and Georgia – all surrounding Russia, where their naval fleet is.”

-Currently director of the Center for Sustainable Development at New York’s Columbia University, Sachs gained notoriety among the Russians for his “shock therapy” reforms in 1991-1993.
+Currently director of the Center for Sustainable Development at New York’s Columbia University, Sachs gained notoriety among the Russians for his ‘shock therapy’ reforms in 1991-93.
 The overhaul of the entire Soviet economy ended up destroying the lives of millions of Russians and handing the country’s wealth over to a handful of oligarchs.